 A lot of apps in Windows run in the background, mostly, to continue their jobs or update information from the internet.
 You can disable background apps to see if that makes any change.
 Go to Settings > Privacy > Background apps.
 There, you can turn off the apps individually or all of them at once.

 Disable peer-to-peer updates

-To do this, go to Settings > Update & security > Windows Update > Advanced options > Devliery Optimization.
+To do this, go to Settings > Update & security > Delivery Optimization.
 There, turn off the radio button that says Download updates from other PCs.

 Is runtimebroker.exe a virus?

-No, the runtime broker process isn’t a malware or a virus planning to take over your PC.
-However, given the fact that it uses an EXE file (runtimebroker.exe), some malicious software could masquerade itself as Runtime broker process.
+No, the Runtime Broker process isn’t a malware or a virus planning to take over your PC.
+However, given the fact that it uses an EXE file (runtimebroker.exe), some malicious software could masquerade itself as a Runtime Broker process.

 You can confirm its legitimacy by checking its file location.
 If it’s located in the System32 folder on the Windows installation drive, then things are fine.
-If it’s not, then you can take the help of some third-party antivirus software.
+If it’s not, then you can take the help of Windows Security or some third-party antivirus software.

 So, this was a small piece on what is Runtime Broker and what it does in Windows 10?
 If you have something to add, drop your thoughts and feedback.

 Yes, it’s an important process on Windows and a must-have if you use UWP apps from MS Store.
 Either way, you don’t have an option to remove it permanently.